Michael McIlorum: Catalans Dragons

 In January 2018, McIlorum signed a two-year deal with the Catalans Dragons.

 He played in the 2018 Challenge Cup Final victory over the Warrington club at Wembley Stadium.

 In the 2020 season, he played in the club's elimination final victory over Leeds but was placed on report during the game.
 He was later suspended for six matches after pleading guilty to two charges of a dangerous high tackle and other contrary conduct.

 On 9 October 2021, he played for Catalans in their 2021 Super League Grand Final defeat against St. Helens.

+On 14 October 2023, McIlorum played in Catalans 2023 Super League Grand Final loss against Wigan.

+On 25 September 2025, it was announced that McIlorum would return to the Dragons as an assistant Coach, alongside former teammate Mitchell Pierce.

+Hull Kingston Rovers

+On 18 July 2024 it was reported that he had signed for Hull Kingston Rovers in the Super League on a one-year deal.

+On 7 June 2025, he played in Hull Kingston Rovers 8-6 Challenge Cup final victory over Warrington.
+It was the clubs first major trophy in 40 years.

+On 18 September 2025, Hull Kingston Rovers won the League Leaders Shield in victory over Warrington, McIlorum played a part in Hull Kingston Rovers 1st place season.

+On 25 September 2025, it was reported that he had decided to retire.

+On 9 October 2025, he played in Hull Kingston Rovers 2025 Super League Grand Final victory over Wigan.

 International career

 Ireland

 Being from Irish heritage, McIlorum was named in the Ireland squad for the 2008 Rugby League World Cup.

 After not being selected to play for England again after the 2013 World Cup, McIlorum changed his international allegiance back to Ireland in 2017 and was named in their 2017 World Cup squad.

 England

 In 2012 McIlorum changed his international allegiance to England and made his England début in the 2012 Autumn International Series against Wales playing at hooker.
 The following year he was selected as part of England's squad for their 2013 World Cup campaign.

 Nine years after his last Test cap for England, he was named in the team's 24-man squad for the 2021 Rugby League World Cup.